ogoudey/UnityGenPlayground/Backend/VR Instructions.md

 10. Press Play on Unity.
 If asked to "generate actions", do so.
 If asked to create actions.json, do so.
 And click Generate and Save.

 ** Path B **
 11. To start logging data, inspect the SRanipal Eye Framework prefab and check Enable Eye Data Callback.
+To set the subject name inspect the object with EyeTrackingManager.
 Data is saved to the desktop in `AcroGenData/<sceneName>/<timestamp>/eye_tracking_log_test.csv`.